-2.7.1 LVJB recognises its duty, under Section 1 of The Local Government in Scotland Act 2003, to make arrangements to secure Best Value.
-The Valuation Joint Board is committed to the principles and practices of Best Value and to the integration of this theme into all areas of operation.
+- 2.7.1 LVJB recognises its duty, under Section 1 of The Local Government in Scotland Act 2003, to make arrangements to secure Best Value.
+The Valuation Joint Board is committed to the principles and practices of Best Value and to the integration of this theme into all areas of operation. - 2.7.2 Performance will be planned and targeted.

-LVJB continues to be represented at SAA Governance Committee meetings via MS Teams, and Governance remains a standing item on the agendas of meetings of both the Senior Management Team and the Management Team

-2.7.2 Performance will be planned and targeted.
 Key Performance Indicators have been agreed in conjunction with the Scottish Government and the Scottish Assessors Association and reported to the Scottish Government and other key service users annually.
-Targets will however have to be set mindful of the continued budgetary constraints which public local authority bodies are experiencing, including LVJB.

-LVJB continues to monitor performance through a suite of statistics and performance continues to be considered at both Senior Management Team meetings and Management Team meetings.

-- 2.7.3 Performance Indictors will be used for year-on-year comparisons as well as comparisons with other bodies where deemed appropriate. - 2.7.4 In accordance with Section 13 of The Local Government in Scotland Act 2003, the performance of LVJB in relation to its functions will be reported to all service users of the Valuation Joint Board, including staff, in the most appropriate manner.
-These statistical measures are placed on the LVJB website under the heading Public Performance Reports.
+Targets will however have to be set mindful of the continued budgetary constraints which public local authority bodies are experiencing, including LVJB. - 2.7.3 Performance Indictors will be used for year-on-year comparisons as well as comparisons with other bodies were deemed appropriate. - 2.7.4 In accordance with Section 13 of The Local Government in Scotland Act 2003, the performance of LVJB in relation to its functions will be reported to all service users of the Valuation Joint Board, including staff, in the most appropriate manner.
+These statistical measures are placed on the LVJB website under the heading Public Performance Reports. - 2.7.5 Service User Consultations will be continually developed and implemented, and the outcomes taken account of in Service Planning.

-LVJB's Public Performance Report for the period 2021/22 was presented to the Board at the meeting of 27 June 2022.

-2.7.5 Service User Consultations will be continually developed and implemented, and the outcomes taken account of in Service Planning.
 This consultation includes a Customer Care Policy and Customer Comments and Complaints procedures, together with initiatives co-ordinated via the Scottish Assessors Association such as consultation on future development of the SAA Portal (www.saa.gov.uk).

-Users of LVJB's services are sampled at random for their comments on the service LVJB provides and complaints are reported to the Board quarterly and summarised in the annual Public Performance Report.
+- Users of LVJB's services are sampled at random for their comments on the service LVJB provides and complaints are reported to the Board quarterly and summarised in the annual Public Performance Report. - 2.7.6 A Service Plan will be produced and annually updated in light of changing priorities and external factors. - 2.7.7 LVJB recognises its duty under the Government's 'Efficient Government' initiative and will prepare and monitor plans to ensure compliance.

-After a refresh of LVJB's Customer Care strategy, users of LVJB's services are sampled at random for their comments on the service LVJB provides.
-Complaints are reported to the Board quarterly and summarised to the Board annually.

-2.7.6 A Service Plan will be produced and annually updated in light of changing priorities and external factors.

-Update February 2023: See 2.4.3.

-2.7.7 LVJB recognises its duty under the Government's 'Efficient Government' initiative and will prepare and monitor plans to ensure compliance.
 LVJB will prepare annual efficiency statements and report to the Board.